Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 He noted a heavy vehicle, grounded and immobile, but possibly still with an intact turret weapon.
 He tagged it.
 Something heavy would obliterate it in short order.

 FIC needed eyes on the ground.
-Many of their sensors could penetrate clouds---even clouds of ash, smoke and pulverized radioisotopes---with relative ease, but sometimes they needed a good old fashioned optical camera or biological eyeball.
+Many of their sensors could penetrate clouds - even clouds of ash, smoke and pulverized radioisotopes - with relative ease, but sometimes they needed a good old fashioned optical camera or biological eyeball.
 Garaaf was happy to provide that service.
 It enabled him in his *hunt.*

 His scope settled on a group of five gammas, lightly augmented regulars.
 He noted their position and direction of movement.
 They were moving with a purpose.